Alan19/TwoDee/README.md

 If this is the first time you have started the bot after adding Google Sheets integration, your browser automatically open and send you to a page to authenticate your Google account.
-Once you do so, it will create a `tokens` folder in the root directory of your project and download a `StoredCredential` file.
+Once you do so, it will create a `tokens` folder in the root directory of your project and download a `StoredCredential` file which will allow the bot to interface with Google Sheets.

 **Do not share the `credentials.json` file or the `StoredCredential` files!**